-- > Mode - This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the drop-down list.
+- > Mode This field determines the wireless mode which the Router works on. - > Channel Width - Select any channel width from the drop-down list.
 The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.

-For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters.

-For Hexadecimal, the key can be made up of any numbers 0 to 9 and letters A to F, the length should be between 8 and 64 characters.

-Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
-It would also be a good idea to write down the key and all related wireless security settings.

-No Change - If you chose this option, wireless security configuration will not change!
+It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters. - For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters. - For Hexadecimal, the key can be made up of any numbers 0 to 9 and letters A to F, the length should be between 8 and 64 characters. - Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
+It would also be a good idea to write down the key and all related wireless security settings. - > No Change - If you chose this option, wireless security configuration will not change!